 Customer data can provide valuable insight and drive successful business decisions.
 Leveraging customer purchasing data can increase sales (as in the case of Red Bay Coffee, who used data to successfully forecast popular ready-to-drink beverages), but a host of other customer information gives businesses a view into what customers want and what motivates them to purchase.

 Collecting new customer information or tracking repeat customer purchase histories can be time-consuming and often depends on staff to initiate, so automating the customer relationship management process helps ensure you’re capturing and storing the necessary information to grow your business.
-Automated customer management tools can track and log new sales across all sales channels, capture customer information to create customer profiles and track purchase histories over time.
-With a database of automatically generated customer information, you can segment customers based on habits, offer loyalty programs and market more effectively.
+Automated customer management tools can track and log new sales across all sales channels, capture customer information to create customer profiles, and track purchase histories over time.
+With a database of automatically generated customer information, you can segment customers based on habits, offer loyalty programs, and market more effectively.

 Marketing is the growth engine of a business.
-Smaller businesses reported spending a considerable 20 hours a week on marketing, but no matter the size of a business, certain marketing tasks are repetitive and time-consuming, and could be automated to optimise marketing impact overall.
+Smaller businesses reported spending a considerable 20 hours a week on marketing, but no matter the size of a business, certain marketing tasks are repetitive and time-consuming, and could be automated to optimize marketing impact overall.

-As customers navigate your online store, automated eCommerce personalisation tools can show them recommendations based on their purchase history, highlight new products or sales, or point them to related items to encourage a purchase.
+As customers navigate your online store, automated eCommerce personalization tools can show them recommendations based on their purchase history, highlight new products or sales, or point them to related items to encourage a purchase.

 4. Employee management

 Business growth often equates to staff growth, which can quickly become tricky to efficiently manage.
-Small-business owners reported spending five hours each pay period on payroll and at least one day a week managing people-related paperwork.
+Small-business owners reported spending five hours each pay period on payroll, and at least one day a week managing people-related paperwork.

-While automating certain reporting and financial admin doesn’t necessarily mean you won’t have to deal with them anymore, automation does help organise and streamline financial processes.
-Whether you’re automating sales and expense reports to be pulled on a certain day of the week, setting up automatic invoices and accounts receivable reminders to clients or even automating your tax filing, small operational automations can have a large impact on your business.
+While automating certain reporting and financial admin doesn’t necessarily mean you won’t have to deal with them anymore, automation does help organize and streamline financial processes.
+Whether you’re automating sales and expense reports to be pulled on a certain day of the week, setting up automatic invoices and accounts receivable reminders to clients, or even automating your tax filing, small operational automations can have a large impact on your business.